wp-plugins/snipi-for-wordpress-media-library-and-nextgen-gallery/readme.txt

 == ChangeLog ==

 Release: 1.2.0:
+* Fixed bug: Image that has title or description containing special characters cannot be sent to NextGen Gallery properly
+* Minor changes in user interface
+* Updated language files

+Release: 1.2.0:
 * Major improvements in core functionality
 * More stable and more secure
 * Automatically inserts title and description defined on Snipi.com in Wordpress Mode